ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 Between release 0.4.0 and 0.5.2, the execution time of the compression levels 1 and 5 to 10 was even further reduced.
 This behavior is also visible in the performance-influence models.

-Some performance bugs (according to the changelog) also happen when uncompressing a file.
+Some performance bugs (according to the change log) also happen when uncompressing a file.
 We, however, have measured only the time for compression.

 ## Commit messages
 0.3.0 - 0.4.0 (low quality compression also mentioned in the changelog):
+* Configuration options/Interactions: compression levels 0,1,2,3,10,11
 * Changelog: made low quality compression faster; added quality level 0;
 * Commits:
   * 1f01d61bcf: Add two more fast modes (quality 0, 1); quality 1,2 were renamed to quality 2 and 3 and the old quality 3 is removed.